 Brunswick Community College employs a system of letter grades and corresponding quality points per grade to evaluate a student's performance in meeting the stated goals and objectives for each course.
-This grading system and the method used to calculate grade point averages, are published in the BCC Catalog and Student Handbook.
-The grading system is also published in the Course Instructor Syllabus.
+This grading system and the method used to calculate grade point averages are published in this catalog.
+The grading system is also published in the Instructor's Syllabus.

-Each Instructor Syllabus includes a detailed description of the methods of evaluation the instructor will use to evaluate a student's performance in the course and to arrive at a final grade.
+Each Instructor Syllabus also includes a detailed description of the methods of evaluation to measure a student's performance in the course and to arrive at a final grade.
 The College provides grades at the end of each course and maintains an official transcript of grades for each student.